Charles Tidbury: Later life

 Away from brewing, Tidbury was a Conservative supporter and donor; between 1988 and 1993, he was a Director of the Centre for Policy Studies.
-In 1986, he was asked by Geoffrey Howe to be Chairman of the William and Mary Tercentenary Trust, which would raise money and organise celebrations to mark the 300th anniversary of the Glorious Revolution of 1688.
+In 1986, he was asked by Sir Geoffrey Howe to be Chairman of the William and Mary Tercentenary Trust, which would raise money and organise celebrations to mark the 300th anniversary of the Glorious Revolution of 1688.
 This made him a potential target for the Provisional Irish Republican Army, and his name was found on an IRA list of targets in 1988.
-Two years later, two intruders (Pearse McAuley and Nessan Quinlivan) found in his home were charged with conspiracy to murder him, although they escaped prison before their trial.
+Two years later, two intruders (Pearse McAuley and Nessan Quinlivan) were spotted in the garden of Tidbury’s house by an armed police protection team.
+They were later arrested at Stonehenge in Wiltshire by a police armed response unit and subsequently charged with conspiracy to murder him, although they escaped prison before their trial.

 Tidbury also held directorships on Barclays, ICL Europe, Mercantile Group, Nabisco Group, Pearl Assurance and Vaux Group.
 On a local level, he was a Governor of Portsmouth University from 1988 to 1996 and chaired the Governing Body at Portsmouth High School from 1992 to 1996, during which time he also served on the Portsmouth and South East Hampshire Health Committee.
 He was appointed a Deputy Lieutenant for Hampshire in 1989, the same year he received a knighthood.
 He took a keen interest in sailing and maritime history, and was a Trustee of the National Maritime Museum.
 Tidbury died on 3 July 2003.